+Figure 5-10 Motion Detection

-- 1. Go to Configuration $\rightarrow$ Camera $\rightarrow$ Motion Detection. - 2.
-Select a camera. - 3.
-Check Enable. - 4.
+- 2. Select a camera. - 3.
+Turn on Enable. - 4.
 Set the motion detection area. - Click Draw Area or Clear to draw or clear areas.
 The first area is set as full screen by default. - Click Full Screen to set the motion detection area as full screen.
-You can drag on the preview window to draw motion detection areas.

-iNote The operation may differ according to different models.
-5. Adjust Sensitivity.
-Sensitivity allows you to calibrate how readily movement triggers the alarm.
-A higher value results in the more readily to triggers motion detection.
-6. Set analysis mode as AI or PIR.
-AI The motion detection event will be analyzed by your device.
-PIR The motion detection event will be analyzed by certain analog PIR cameras.
-7. Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human or vehicle.
-Note This function is only available for certain models.
-8. Set the arming schedule.
-Refer to for Configure Arming Schedule details.
-9. Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details.
-10. Click Apply.
-5.3.5 Configure Arming Schedule Steps Select Arming Schedule.
-Choose one day of a week and set the time segment.
+You can drag on the preview window to draw motion detection areas. - 5.
+Adjust Sensitivity.
+Sensitivity allows you to calibrate how easily movement could trigger the alarm.
+A higher value results in the more readily to triggers motion detection. - 6.
+Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
+Only certain camera models support this function.

+- 7. Set the arming schedule.
+Refer to Configure Arming Schedule for details. - 8.
+Set the linkage actions.
+Refer to Configure Alarm Linkage Action for details. - 9.
+Click Apply.

+Configure Arming Schedule

+1. Select Arming Schedule.

+2. Choose one day of a week and set the time segment.
 Up to eight time periods can be set within each day.

+⊡Note

-Note Time periods shall not be repeated or overlapped.
+Time periods shall not be repeated or overlapped.